There are four ways to complete the program:

 - NECR PS5260.
 International Fieldwork on Regional Environmental Sustainability (Israel/Jordan).
 3 pts.

 The field of conflict resolution has been developed academically as a discipline from diverse fields of knowledge.
 This course provides an introduction to the major schools of thought that contribute to the developments in social psychology, law, political science, social work, and business.
-The field of conflict resolution is also dynamically transforming, and the course introduces recent developments, particularly in the area of dynamical systems.
+The field of conflict resolution is also dynamically transforming, and the course introduces recent developments, particularly in the area of complexity and dynamical systems.

 Negotiation is one of the most important strategies in conflict resolution and is used routinely by all humans to resolve conflict and potential conflict successfully.
 This course examines both theoretical and practical implications of diverse assumptions and strategies.
 Students develop a deeper self-awareness of their role in the creation, perpetuation, escalation and resolution of conflicts, as well as in relationship with the other party.